 Patrick Li is primarily inspired in his work by his belief in humanity.
 He is originally from China, where he graduated from the Shanghai Art Academy.
-In 2002 he emigrated to Vienna and studied scenography in Erich Wonder’s class at the Academy of Fine Arts.
+In 2002 he emigrated to Vienna and studied scenography at the academy of fine arts.

 Arriving in Vienna, Patrick Li dealt intensively with his art, which was characterized by a certain “rebirth” at this time, insofar as he was increasingly confronted with modern trends.
 The new beginning of life in Vienna brought with it a change in his art as well as his lifestyle.